Best Online Engineering Programs in Florida (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online engineering degree in Florida offers a flexible path to a high-demand career.
-Florida offers competitive entry-level wages, though median salaries are currently 1.3% below the national trend.
+Florida offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Florida students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in Florida.